If you want to import your quote to Archdesk from Excel, you have to adjust your file to the format that the Archdesk system is able to properly read.

 Now you can upload it to your Quotes in Archdesk.

-Go to your Project (from your project list)-> Quotes tab (just like as if you were trying to download the template - see the above) and click on the icon.
+Go to your Project (from your project list)-> Quotes tab and click on the icon.
 The popup window will prompt you to select the file.
 Choose your Excel file with your quote and import it.
 Now, let Archdesk do the magic for you.

 After the import, your Quote will look like this in Archdesk.
 Notice how the Tabs from your Excel file turn into Sections in Archdesk.